 So now enter the American cookie and all the possibilities it brings.
 Although British biscuits offer jams, cremes and chocolate coatings, the cookie is far bigger, it contains solid lumps of chocolate, and flavour concepts are seemingly endless.
 Instead of ‘generic sweet flavour’ you have oatmeal raisin, macadamia, cinnamon sugar, peanut butter, and any creme filling flavour under the sun – take your bow, double-stuffed red velvet.
 From a world of pink wafers all these options can seem a little overwhelming.
 What we all really want is just squishy, sticky and soft, scented with brown sugar and vanilla, some thick chunks of chocolate, and everything else is incidental.
-These peanut butter morsels define all I want from a cookie.
+These peanut butter cookies define all I want from a biscuit-based snack.
 However, the incidentals prove to be quite crucial.

 These cookies are packed full of peanut butter, garnished with a sprinkling of salt, and are a harmonious balance of salty and sweet, stodgy and crunchy, making them undeniably moreish until you realise you’ve eaten three in a row and you really should stop.
 Unlike most biscuits these don’t contain any flour and are solely made with peanut butter, brown sugar, vanilla and eggs, thus creating a flawlessly fudgy texture.
 The recipe calls for smooth peanut butter, however, a mixture of smooth and crunchy adds a few surprise nuggets of peanut amidst the chocolate shards.
 The chocolate needs to be dark – rich and slightly bitter – to offset the salty sweet cookie batter.
 Four ingredients and you have the perfect cookie.